The Great Swirling Apparatus of Our Planet's Function

 "The Great Swirling Apparatus of Our Planet's Function" is the fourth episode of the American supernatural horror television series It: Welcome to Derry.
 The episode was written by supervising producer Helen Shang, and directed by executive producer Andrew Bernstein.
 It was first broadcast on HBO in the United States on November 16, 2025, and also was available on HBO Max on the same date.

-The season is set in Derry, Maine in 1962.
-After the disappearance of a boy, three high school friends get involved in trying to find him, while two Air Force members arrive at the town to command a B-52.
 In the episode, Lilly and the gang continue being haunted by strange events, while Leroy grows more suspicious of the military's actions.

-The episode received mostly positive reviews from critics, who praised the character development, prosthetics, and answers to mysteries.
+According to Nielsen Media Research, the episode was seen by an estimated 0.286 million household viewers and gained a 0.07 ratings share among adults aged 18–49.
+The episode received mostly positive reviews from critics, who praised the character development, special effects, and answers to mysteries.